Nurturing the development of early career independent research fellows

 The Faculty of Life Sciences offers an attractive and flexible fellowship scheme for potential fellows who are competitive to apply for external fellowships.
 The Faculty also welcomes current independent research fellows who have substantive external funding.

 For fellows who can attract four to five years of external funding (on qualifying schemes), the Faculty will fund one to two years additional support at the end of their fellowship.
 For outstanding candidates the Faculty will provide one to two years funding prior to fellowship submission.

-The Faculty has an enduring record of recruiting outstanding scientists to undertake fellowships in Manchester, with an excellent track record in retaining independent fellows as permanent academic members of staff.
+The Faculty has an enviable record of recruiting outstanding scientists to undertake fellowships in Manchester, with an excellent track record in developing independent fellows into permanent academic members of staff.

 About the Faculty

-To be considered for this scheme prospective fellows should send a brief curriculum vitae (indicating any previous fellowship applications) and a one page summary of their research interests to email@example.com.
+To be considered for this scheme prospective fellows should send a brief curriculum vitae (indicating details of any previous fellowship applications) and a one page summary of their research interests (including details of the external fellowship applications they are considering applying for) to email@example.com.

-The next deadline for applications to this scheme is 30 June 2013.
-For further information or informal discussions at any time contact the specific Research Group Leader or the Fellowship Recruitment Coordinator (Professor Chris Grant).
+The next deadline for applications to this scheme is 6 June 2016.
+For further information or informal discussions at any time contact the specific Research Theme Director (see above) or the Fellowship Recruitment Coordinator (Professor Chris Grant).